KarmaPanda/project05/readme.md

 	- White text to be read on the darker background
 	- Light gray selection property to contrast with the dark background
 	- Gray accents in places to not contrast with the bright colors
+	- Logo was picked due to its bright colors contrasting with the dark background

 ## To Do
 ### Alejandro